Advanced Planning | MAGIC: THE GATHERING

 Once Upon a Time

 Our story begins directly after the end of the second Great Designer Search.
 Ethan Fleischer won the event and was awarded a six-month design internship.
-Shawn Main came in 2nd and managed to get another internship, this one with the Magic Digital R&D team (the ones responsible for overseeing things like Magic and Duels of the Planeswalkers ).
+Shawn Main came in 2nd and managed to get another internship, this one with the Magic Digital Ramp;D team (the ones responsible for overseeing things like Magic and Duels of the Planeswalkers).

 Hundred-Handed One | Art by Brad Rigney